-The newly installed wells at the Dump, assumed to be screened in the perched groundwater, have only been monitored during flood conditions and their connection to the water table is still being evaluated; however, it is assumed that there would be somewhat disrupted downward gradient between the two.
-This is also true of the water table wells at the Landfill, where the connection is evident from the results of groundwater samples, where similar constituents, such as PFAS, metals, and 1,4 Dioxane have concentrations in both groups of wells exceeding comparison criteria.
-The City of Burnsville utilizes a surface water feature within the Kraemer Quarry as a drinking water supply.
+The newly installed wells at the Dump, which were screened in what is assumed to be perched groundwater, have been monitored only during flood conditions.
+Therefore, their connection to the water table is still being evaluated; however, it is assumed that there would be a downward gradient between the two based on the water levels measured to date.

+At the Landfill, an apparent connection between the perched and water table wells exists, based on the analytical results for groundwater samples which indicated the presence of similar constituents, such as PFAS, metals, and 1,4-dioxane in both groups of wells at concentrations exceeding comparison criteria.

+In groundwater samples collected from monitoring wells MW-9, MW-9D, and MW-10D, which are located in the southwestern portion of the Landfill and upgradient of the Kraemer Quarry, several parameters were detected in concentrations in excess of drinking water and/or surface water quality standards.
+Those parameters include several metals, VOCs, 1,4-dioxane, and PFAS.

+Several of those same parameters were also detected at similar concentrations in the sample collected from the seep.
+Fewer of the parameters, and at generally lower concentrations, were detected in the discharge sample.
+Based on these results, it appears that impacted groundwater from beneath the Landfill is expressed through seeps into Kraemer Quarry.
+It also appears that the impacted groundwater/leachate is mixed with clean groundwater that is also captured by the Quarry (i.e., groundwater that does not pass beneath or contact waste in the Dump or Landfill) thereby diluting the observed contaminants in the discharge from the quarry to the river.

+The City of Burnsville utilizes a surface water feature in the southern portion of the Kraemer Quarry as a drinking water supply.
 The City also operates water supply wells that are open to the Jordan Sandstone and are located approximately one-third of a mile to the southeast of the Dump.
-With the current pumping at the quarry influencing the groundwater flow the current risk of contaminant migration to these receptors is low.
+Based on the current pumping rates at the quarry, and their influence on the groundwater flow direction, the current risk of contaminant migration to these receptors is low.

-Surface Water
+Surface Water Pathway

+Several surface water features are present in the vicinity of, and immediately adjacent to, the Site, including the following:

 Freeway Dump is bounded to the north and east by a wetland which lies between the Dump and the Minnesota River.

 The Minnesota River is directly north of the Landfill.

 An intermittent water course that flows to the river runs along the east side of the Landfill.
-A majority of the Dump is elevated above the 100-year flood plain of the Minnesota River.
-The same is true of the Landfill with the exception of the northern area.

-There is potential risk of seepage from the Dump to the north into the wetland and from the Landfill to the north into the Minnesota River.
+There is potential risk of seepage of leachate from the Dump to the north into the wetland and from the Landfill to the north into the Minnesota River.
 The newly installed monitoring wells on the north side of the Landfill are defined as water table wells and show groundwater in direct contact with waste.
-Sampling results from this group have yet to be received.
-Because the new wells were installed and sampled during a flood event (similar to the new wells at the Dump), it is too early to make conclusions about the hydrogeolgoic conditions and connection with surface water in this area.
+Because the new wells were installed and sampled during a flood event (similar to the new wells at the Dump), it is too early to make conclusions about the hydrogeological conditions and connection with surface water in this area.